 Running is one of the best options when considering how to lose weight quickly.
 It’s also a great way to improve your cardiovascular health and reduce stress.
 But not all running workouts are created equal.
 Here’s what you need to know about choosing the right one for your current goal.

-If you want to burn lot of calories, try interval training or HIIT (high-intensity interval training).
+If you want to burn a lot of calories, try interval training or HIIT (high-intensity interval training).

 This type of workout will help boost your metabolism.
 This means you will actually burn fat even after the exercise itself.
 Also, it will significantly lower your post-exercise appetite.